IMPORTANT note on Academic Progression

 What happens if I apply late?

-We would strongly advise you against applying after your current visa expires, especially if this can be avoided.
-From 24 November 2016 applications from overstayers will only be accepted by the UKVI if made within 14 days of leave expiring and with a good reason beyond the control of the applicant or their representative (the reason to be included in the application) for why the application was not made in time.
+We would strongly advise you against applying after your current visa expires.
+From 2016 applications from overstayers will only be accepted by the UKVI if made within 14 days of the visa expiring and with a good reason beyond the control of the applicant or their representative.
+Any late application must give a very strong reason why it was not made in time).
 Please seek our advice if you think you may have to submit an out-of-time application.

 Overstaying is a criminal offence.
 There is no "grace period" within which you can lawfully overstay.
 If you make a visa application in the UK while you are an overstayer you will continue to be an overstayer while your application is being decided.
 You will not be allowed to work and, in some cases, even study.
 You will need to declare any instances of overstaying in your future visa applications.

-Is there a maximum time limit (or "cap") on studying with a Tier 4 visa?
+Is there a maximum time limit (or "cap") on studying with a Student Visa?

 Yes.
 Before you apply for a course you must make sure that it will not take you over the maximum time-limit.
 Generally, the limit five years for undergraduate and Masters-level.
 There are some exceptions to this.
 See our Glossary: 'Five-year Rule'.